re-mote-sensing/re-mote/RyanTyrrell19/Notes/LoRa/MESH_Module_Test.md

 # Test Outline

-4 tests will be conducted.
-Each in a different environemntal setting.
-For each setting, tests will be conducted over several distances.
+1) 4 tests will be conducted, each in a different environmental setting.
+2) For each setting, tests will be conducted over several distances.

-The following procesure will be followed for all tests

-1) T
-2)

-# Non-Changeable Parameters
+3) for each distance, elvation and antenna used will be changed

+* Distances will be measured out using a GPS watch (Forerunner 235)

 # Changeable Parameters

 * Distance
+    * Increase distance over set intervals
+    * When no longer recieving, slowly move back until it does again
 * Environment
     * Line-of-sight (no obstructions)
     * Rural (Tress & hills)
     * Urban (City)

 * Antenna
     * Powerful, large antenna
     * no antenna
-    * Any other antenna I can find
+    * Any other antenna I can find?
 * Elevation
     * On the ground
     * Waist height
     * Head height

 * LoRa Settings?

+# Record

+* If data was recieved
+* Signal strength

+# Test Set-Up

+## Node
+### General

+* LoRa MESH Module Connected to Arduino Nano
+* Arduino Code -> found in 'Ryan Tyrrell19/Code/LoRa/LoRa_MESH_Test_Node.ino'
+* LoRa MESH communicates with Arduino via SoftwareSerial

+### Pinout

+LoRa       Arduino
+GND    ->   GND
+VCC    ->   5V
+RX     ->   D2
+TX     ->   D3

+## Gateway
+### General

+* LoRa MESH Module Connected to Arduino Uno
+* Arduino Code -> found in 'Ryan Tyrrell19/Code/LoRa/LoRa_MESH_Test_Gateway.ino'
+* LoRa MESH communicates with Arduino via SoftwareSerial

+### Pinout

+LoRa       Arduino
+GND    ->   GND
+VCC    ->   5V
+RX     ->   D2
+TX     ->   D3

+# Test 1: Line-of-Sight

+General Location:
+Gatway Location:
+Node Locations: